ZaurInvictus/Sprint-Challenge-Authentication/README.md

 # Sprint Challenge: Authentication - Dad Jokes

+# Install jest to test endpoints (jets was uninstalled due to incompatibility with react)

 ## Description

 In this challenge, you build a real wise-guy application. _Dad jokes_ are all the rage these days.
 Currently the application is trying to receive some `Dad Jokes`, however we are locked out.